Internet censorship in New Zealand: History

 In August 1993, the New Zealand Parliament passed the Films, Videos, and Publications Classification Act 1993, which made it the responsibility of the Department of Internal Affairs (DIA) to restrict objectionable content in the country.
 This act did not include any provisions for Internet content.
 In February 2005, the New Zealand Parliament amended the act to explicitly prevent ISPs from being prosecuted for their users transmitting objectionable content.

 In March 2009, the Minister for Communications and IT, Steven Joyce, stated that the government had been following the controversy surrounding Internet censorship in Australia, and had no plans to introduce something similar in New Zealand.
 He acknowledged that filtering can cause delays for all Internet users, and that those who are determined to get around any filter will find a way to do so.
 Later in July of the same year, it was reported that the Department of Internal Affairs had plans to introduce Internet filtering in New Zealand.
 The project, using Swedish software, cost $150,000.
-February 2010 saw the first meeting of the Independent Reference Group, who are tasked with overseeing the responsible implementation of the DCEFS.
+February 2010 saw the first meeting of the Independent Reference Group, who were tasked with overseeing the responsible implementation of the DCEFS.
 In March 2010, a year after Joyce stated that there were no plans to do so, the Department of Internal Affairs stated that the filter was operational and in use.
 Tech Liberty NZ objected to the launch of the filter, but DIA defended the system and noted that trials over two years showed that the filter did not affect the speed or stability of the internet.

 In March 2019, several websites disseminating footage of the Christchurch mosque shooting were censored by major ISPs in Australia and New Zealand, including Kiwi Farms, 4chan, 8chan, and LiveLeak.

 In June 2024, the DCEFS web filter was upgraded to implement the Internet Watch Foundation filter.